 The planner’s months of the year are on the left.
 I have already filled my lectures and classes for September.
 My goal this semester is to attend as many lectures as I can.
 So far, I have attended one!

 I am using this planner as my tracker too.
 A tick means I did something, a cross means I didn’t.
-I am tracking my assignments, my classes, lectures.
-My projects.
+I am tracking my assignments, classes and lectures – my projects.
 Everything that I need to get done for my studies.

 This is the most planning I have done in 3 years.
 I am doing it in GoodNotes!
 That’s how much I really love this planner!
 The dots at the beginning of each monthly spread takes you to a weekly spread.

 I wish the time stamps on the weekly spreads was a 24hr notation.
 It doesn’t bother me much though, especially because this planner accounts for every hour of the day.
 It makes up for the 12-hr notation time stamps.

 The planner starts in September.
 Perfect for me because my semester began on the second.
 Lastly, the planner has some blank templates – lined, dotted and blank.